dascope/ds-free/README.md

 # ds-free
-The easiest way to create and schedule meetings using Digital Samba's Video Conferencing API
+The easiest way to create and schedule meetings using Digital Samba's Video Conferencing API.